Glenn B. Davis

 Glenn Benson Davis (January 2, 1892 – September 9, 1984) was a highly decorated officer in the United States Navy with the rank of Vice Admiral.
 He distinguished himself as Commanding officer of battleship USS Washington during the Naval Battle of Guadalcanal in November 1942, when Washington sank the Japanese battleship Kirishima.

-Davis was subsequently promoted to Rear admiral and commanded Battleship Division 8 during Mariana Islands campaign in summer 1944.
+Davis was subsequently promoted to Rear admiral and commanded Battleship Division 8 during the Mariana Islands campaign in summer 1944.
 He remained in the Navy following the War and completed his service as Commandant, Sixth Naval district in Charleston, South Carolina.

 Early years

 Glenn Benson Davis Sr. was born on January 2, 1892, in Norwalk, Ohio, the son of Albert W. and Emma Benson Davis.
 He graduated from the Norwalk High School in May 1909 and received an appointment to the United States Naval Academy at Annapolis, Maryland in July that year.
 While at the academy, Davis reached the rank of cadet-lieutenant in charge of Cadet Company and served as manager of the basketball team.
 He was nicknamed "G.B" and "Dave" by his classmates.

-Among his classmates were several future flag officers including four-star admirals William H. P. Blandy, Laurance T. DuBose, John L. Hall Jr.; Vice admirals Paul Hendren, Arthur G. Robinson, Leo H. Thebaud; and Rear admirals Frederick G. Crisp, Norman C. Gillette and Paulus P. Powell.
+Among his classmates were several future flag officers, including four-star admirals William H. P. Blandy, Laurance T. DuBose, and John L. Hall Jr.; Vice admirals Paul Hendren, Arthur G. Robinson, Leo H. Thebaud; and Rear admirals Frederick G. Crisp, Norman C. Gillette and Paulus P. Powell.

-Davis graduated with Bachelor of Science degree and was commissioned Ensign on June 7, 1913.
+Davis graduated with a Bachelor of Science degree and was commissioned an Ensign on June 7, 1913.
 He was subsequently attached to the battleship USS Kansas and cruised the east coast for the next several months.
 Davis took part in the patrols in the Gulf of Mexico during the Veracruz Expedition in summer 1914 and then participated in another series of patrols in the Caribbean, protecting life and property during a revolution in Haiti in late 1915.

 He was later transferred to the battleship USS Kentucky and patrolled along the east coast and in the Caribbean and was promoted to Lieutenant (junior grade) on June 7, 1916.
-Following the United States entry into World War I in April 1917, Davis was assigned to the tanker USS Maumee and embarked for Britain to fuel allied ships.
+Following the United States' entry into World War I in April 1917, Davis was assigned to the tanker USS Maumee and embarked for Britain to fuel allied ships.
 He was stationed about 300 miles south of Greenland and was promoted successively to the temporary ranks of Lieutenant and Lieutenant commander.